 A path leading to the focal point will draw your eye to the feature.
 If your house has nearby windows, try to place the focal point where it can be seen out of the window.
 Consider how your garden will look from other vistas as well.
 Think about the views from other windows and any pathways.
 Less desirable views can be screened out with hedging plants or screening plants creating the illusion of depth.
 Walls and fences can be made more attractive with an espalier fruit tree screen or a vertical garden.
 If you have a views of nearby trees or parkland, work with these views to enhance the view from your own garden.

-Starting with your focal point or tallest shrub use the design concept of layering to plan out your small garden plantings.
+Starting with your focal point or tallest shrub use the design concept of layering to plan out your garden plantings.
 Proper layering will ensure each plant in the layering scheme has adequate light and add to the illusion of depth.
 If you are planning a garden against a hedge or a boundary, place the taller plants at the back.
 Unless you are building a hedge, use trees and shrubs of varying height in the back row.
-This way you will create a much more interesting small garden that takes your eye along different levels.
+This way you will create a much more interesting garden that takes your eye along different levels.

 For the bottom layer of your tiered garden, a ground cover like creeping boobialla is an excellent choice for attracting birds and suppressing weeds.

-It is often the case with the small garden that regular maintenance tasks like mowing the lawn become a real difficulty.
+It is often the case with the small garden that regular maintenance tasks like mowing and edging the lawn become a real difficulty.
 Two native sustainable alternatives to lawn grasses are Dichondra repens and the Native Violet Viola hederacea.
 This will save a lot of effort getting the lawn mower out as neither of these require regular mowing.

 For the levels or layers in-between consider using Sago Palm (Cycas revoluta), if you have enough room.
 It will grow in part shade or full sun and will tolerate some salt spray if you are right on the coast.
 Although it can eventually get to two metres tall it is very slow growing.
 Growing it in a pot will limit its height.

-Another choice for the smaller garden is the Coastal or Native Rosemary (Westringia fruticosa).
-This plant is native to the sandy coastal areas of NSW even growing down to beach level.
+Another choice for the small garden is the Coastal or Native Rosemary (Westringia fruticosa).
+This plant is native to the sandy and coastal areas of NSW even growing down to beach level.
 This versatile plant can be either be grown as a tree, as a hedge, or even as a prostrate ground cover plant.
 For best results trim it regularly to achieve the shape you want.
 Other species that should be considered is the melaleuca, and the banksia robur.

 Additional colour can be added to your garden with window boxes and hanging baskets.
 These use very little space and can be used on balconies and patios.